senorprogrammer/sdns/README.md

         8.8.8.8
         8.8.4.4

-If you don't yet have any custom settings configured, you'll see a message like:
+If you don't yet have any custom settings configured, you'll see this message:

     There aren't any DNS Servers set on Wi-Fi.